 - Dense colonies of greyish-white aphids, up to 2.5 mm long, clustered on the underside of leaves and on the growing points

 - The leaves develop a whitish-yellow discolouration where the aphids are feeding

 - On young plants, the foliage develops in a distorted manner and the growing point may be killed

 - In addition to edible and ornamental brassicas, this aphid can also be found on some related wild plants, such as charlock and shepherd’s purse

-Check brassicas frequently from spring onwards so action can be taken before a damaging population has developed, especially more vulnerable young plants.
+Check brassicas frequently from spring onwards so action can be taken before a damaging population has developed, especially on more vulnerable young plants and kale.
+On older established plants this aphid can usually be tolerated and is a food source for many other invertebrates.
 When choosing control options you can minimise harm to non-target animals by starting with the methods in the non-pesticide control section.
 If this is not sufficient to reduce damage to acceptable levels then you may choose to use pesticides.
 Within this group the shorter persistence pesticides (that are usually certified for organic growing) are likely to be less damaging to non-target wildlife than those with longer persistence and/or systemic action.

 - Use finger and thumb to squash aphid colonies where practical

 - Encourage aphid predators in the garden, such as ladybirds, ground beetles, hoverflies, parasitoid wasps and earwigs.
 Be aware that in spring aphid populations often build up before natural enemies are active in sufficient numbers and then give good control